 Tribal Consultation

 First Things First acknowledges the rich cultural diversity of the twenty-two federally recognized tribes in Arizona and recognizes that Indian tribes must have a strong voice in shaping the policies and programming that affect their communities.
-First Things First believes that improving communication and partnerships with Indian tribes of Arizona is essential to providing all of Arizona’s children a solid start so they can grow up ready to succeed in school and life.
-To that end, First Things First is committed to operating within a government-to-government relationship with federally recognized Indian Tribes of Arizona.
+First Things First believes that improving communication and partnerships with Indian tribes in Arizona is essential to providing all of Arizona’s children a solid start so they can grow up ready to succeed in school and life.
+To that end, First Things First is committed to operating within a government-to-government relationship with federally recognized Indian Tribes in Arizona.
 In order to achieve this goal, it is essential that First Things First and tribes in Arizona engage in open, continuous and meaningful consultation on a government-to-government basis.

 Tribal Affairs at First Things First